 Luggage Tags

 Luggage tags might not be the most exciting freebee on this list, but, as many experienced travelers know, they’re available for free at almost all airport ticket counters.
 And they’re very useful—especially if you’ve forgotten to affix your own luggage tags.
-You should fill out and attach a bag tag to each checked piece of luggage—and carry-ons, too—so that airline staff can identify your bags in case they get lost.
+You should fill out and attach an airport bag tag to each checked piece of luggage—and carry-ons, too—so that airline staff can identify your bags in case they get lost.
 Either you’ll find the free luggage tags sitting on the check-in counter, or you’ll need to ask for them.
+If you prefer, you can even buy your own sturdier luggage tags beforehand.

 A Little Help When You Need It